Domestic Violence Defense Lawyers Serving all of Sonoma County

 - Enact revenge against a spouse or romantic partner.

-Domestic Abuse and Obtaining Restraining Orders – a Santa Rosa Domestic Violence Defense Attorney at the Law Office of Carolyn Vandyk can help
+Domestic Abuse and Obtaining Restraining Orders – a Santa Rosa Domestic Violence Defense Attorney at Vandyk Law can help

 Our Santa Rosa criminal defense attorneys have the experience and legal knowledge that you need to help you obtain a restraining order if someone in your family is exhibiting dangerous and abusive behavior.
 Restraining orders can be obtained with the help of an attorney and the California courts.
 We will do everything we can to uphold the rights of families and children throughout the state of California, and we will aggressively work to maintain your legal rights when you or a loved one has been a victim of domestic abuse.